-Research evidence strongly shows that parents and carers sharing books with young children has a positive impact on their wider educational attainment.
-The EPPSE[I] study of 3,000 children found that reading to children in the pre-school years was one of seven key ‘early home learning' activities that were strongly linked to better attainment for children on entry to school and to better attainment at age seven, age eleven and beyond.
-The Millennium cohort study[ii], a nationally representative study of 19,000 children born around the start of the new century, also found that children who were read to daily at the age of five performed better on tests of verbal, spatial and non-verbal ability and also had lower scores for socioemotional difficulties, when compared to children who were read to just once a week.
-The evidence for shared reading is strong, but what makes the simple process of sitting together to share a book so powerful?
+The research clearly reveals that parents and caregivers reading to their young children positively influences their overall educational success.
+The EPPSE research of 3,000 children discovered that reading to children in the pre-school years was one of seven critical 'early home learning' activities that were highly connected to improved attainment for children on school admission, as well as greater attainment at seven, eleven, and beyond.
+The Millennium cohort study, a nationally representative study of 19,000 children born around the turn of the century, discovered that children who were read to daily at the age of five performed better on verbal, spatial, and nonverbal ability tests, as well as had lower scores for socioemotional difficulties when compared to kids who were read to only once a week.
+The evidence for collaborative reading is compelling, but what makes the simple act of sitting down together to read a book so effective?

-However, the benefits of shared reading can also extend beyond a child's progress in literacy: research carried out by NCB for Booktrust[iv] showed that foster carers who read with their looked after children felt that the process of reading together had a positive impact on the relationship between them.
-But what is the magic ingredient, the alchemy, that makes books so special?
-Let’s look at some classic children's books to find out more.
+However, the advantages of shared reading go beyond a child's literacy progress: NCB study for Booktrust found that foster carers who read with their looked after children felt that the practice of reading together had a beneficial influence on their connection.
+But what is the alchemy, the magical element, that makes books so unique?
+To learn more, let's look at some great children's literature.